 Using the Direct Capitalization approach, the appraiser will then make adjustments upwards or downwards to account for the condition and other specifics of the subject property.
 For example, if a lesser-quality property recently traded at a 6% cap rate, the appraiser might apply a 5.5% or 5.75% cap rate instead.

-The third and final way to value a property using an income-based approach is by conducting a Discounted Cash Flow (DCF) analysis.
+The final way to value a property using an income-based approach is by conducting a Discounted Cash Flow (DCF) analysis.

 The DCF method entails forecasting net cash flows for a predetermined hold period, usually somewhere around 7 to 10 years.
 The DCF method requires an appraiser to make certain assumptions about future cash flows, projected operating and capital expenses, and the anticipated sales price at the end of the hold period.

 Once the appraiser has made these assumptions, they will then apply a discount rate to determine the net present value (NPV) of the property’s cash flows as the basis for the asset’s valuation.
-In most cases, the discount rate used will be the equivalent to the risk-free rate of return (e.g., the U.S. Treasury rate at the time of appraisal) plus a risk premium to account for the risk the investor is taking on by purchasing the property.
+In most cases, the discount rate used will be the equivalent to the risk-free rate of return.
+Fore example, the U.S. Treasury rate at the time of appraisal.
+Plus a risk premium to account for the risk the investor is taking on by purchasing the property.

 The DCF approach, while complicated, is the most popular commercial real estate valuation technique.
-This is true among both investors who are analyzing deals as well as appraisers who are trying to determine a property’s value.
+This is true among both investors who are analyzing deals.
+In addition to appraisers who are trying to determine a property’s value.

 Valuing Tenanted vs. Vacant Property

-How an appraiser goes about valuing a property will often depend on whether that property is tenanted or vacant.
-In order for a property to be valued based upon its rents (i.e., the Income Approach), it must be substantially tenanted and generating cash flow.
+An appraiser often bases their property valuation approach on whether the property is occupied or empty.
+A property must have substantial tenants and generate cash flow to be valued based on its rents.
 Only then can an appraiser look at it’s income-generating potential and investment yields.

 How an appraiser goes about valuing a property will often depend on whether that property is tenanted or vacant.

 It becomes more difficult to use the Income Approach when a property is vacant.
-An appraiser might then need to look at market comps to determine what rents and yields are on a per square foot basis, and then apply that to the subject property before making adjustments upward or downward to account for property condition or other differences.
+An appraiser might then need to look at market comps to determine what rents and yields are on a per square foot basis.
+Then they can apply that to the subject property before making adjustments upward or downward to account for property condition or other differences.

 When valuing a vacant property, an appraiser will also need to factor in some time for property lease-up and stabilization, as well as any marketing or other costs needed to do so.
 These costs will depend on the market and demand for that specific property type.